xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 </figure>

 As optimization is only performed on that sparse set of points, it's obvious that we want maximal sparsity.
-Given a fixed threshold $r$ as input parameter to control density, we use [Poisson disk (blue noise)](https://en.wikipedia.org/wiki/Supersampling#Poisson_disc) sampling as the backbone:
+Given a fixed threshold $r$ as an input parameter to control density, we use [Poisson disk (blue noise)](https://en.wikipedia.org/wiki/Supersampling#Poisson_disc) sampling as the backbone:

 <figure>
     <img src="/research/14SymmEdit/symmetric_sample.jpg">